-The Tribunal shall be constituted by the Central Government and shall consist of as many judicial and accountant members as it thinks fit.
-It shall discharge such functions and exercise such powers as are conferred on the Appellate Tribunal by the Act.
+The Central Government shall constitute an Appellate Tribunal consisting of as many judicial and accountant members as it thinks fit to exercise the powers and discharge the functions conferred on the Appellate Tribunal by this Act.